Protect your privacy, rights and freedoms

 Angry Customer of Hacked Optus and Super Angry Ex-Customer of Hacked Medibank, 20 October 2022

 Unfortunately this seems to be the case.
 People are essentially forced into getting a phone number, because almost every company and government entity requires it as mandatory.
 And those with certain level of income are financially penalised by the government if they don't have private health insurance, which means that they are more or less forced into it as well.
-In Australia that means giving a lot of identity data to the companies like Optus and Medibank, where the data not only isn't protected properly, but it also looks like it isn't deleted when no longer needed, thus compromising the safety of ex-customers as well as all current customers.
+In Australia it means giving a lot of identity data to the companies like Optus and Medibank, where the data not only isn't protected properly, but it also looks like it isn't deleted when no longer needed, thus compromising the safety of ex-customers as well as all current customers.

 And I am glad that I refused to pay my Medibank premiums via direct debit.
 Medibank contacted me several times trying to convince me how "convenient" that would be.
 I said NO and insisted on yearly invoices.
 Now I know that at least my credit card details haven't been stolen from Medibank, because I have never given it to them.
 Although of course a credit card can be easily changed, unlike name, address or date of birth.
 But it's still wise to protect every bit of data whenever possible.
 If the government and corporations can't do it, then we have to.
 And the most effective way for us to do it is to refuse to give out in the first place.